Atlanta Hawks: 1965–1976: Move to Atlanta

 Despite the success, Kerner became weary of the Hawks' longtime home, Kiel Auditorium.
 The 33-year-old arena seated only 10,000 and was starting to show its age.
-The Hawks occasionally played at the larger St. Louis Arena, mostly against popular opponents, but Kerner was not willing to move the team there full-time because it had not been well-maintained since the 1940s.
-Even though it was being heavily renovated to accommodate the arrival of the National Hockey League's (NHL) St. Louis Blues in 1967, Kerner was still not willing to move to the St. Louis Arena, because he wanted a new arena to increase revenue.
-However, Kerner was rebuffed by the city on several occasions.
+The Hawks occasionally played at the larger St. Louis Arena, mostly against popular opponents, but Kerner was not willing to move the team there full-time due to deferred maintenance that would not be addressed until 1967, when it was finally renovated to accommodate the arrival of the National Hockey League's (NHL) St. Louis Blues.
+Kerner also did not want to be a tenant to the city and move to the renovated arena full-time, wishing to have his own building in order to retain all revenue, but was continually rebuffed by St. Louis regarding his demands.
 In early 1967, Kerner briefly put the Hawks up for sale.
-One of the bidders was a New Orleans group led by future talk show host Morton Downey Jr., but the deal collapsed and Kerner temporarily took his team off the market.
+One of the bidders was a New Orleans group led by future talk show host Morton Downey Jr..
+The deal would collapse, and after one month, the team was taken back off the market.

 Unable to resolve the arena situation, on May 3, 1968, Kerner sold the Hawks to Atlanta real estate developer Tom Cousins and former Georgia governor Carl Sanders, which would be subject to league approval.
 When the deal was approved, the new owners moved the team to Atlanta to begin play for the 1968–69 season.
-While a new arena was being constructed, the team spent its first four seasons playing at Alexander Memorial Coliseum on the campus of Georgia Tech, winning their first Division title in the 1969–70 season with a record in the Western Division.
-Cousins' firm soon developed the Omni Coliseum, a 16,500-seat, state-of-the-art downtown Atlanta arena, for the Hawks and the expansion Atlanta Flames ice hockey franchise, which opened in 1972 as the first phase of a massive sports, office, hotel, and retail complex, most of which is now the CNN Center.
-Also in 1972, the Hawks debuted a new logo and new colors, trading the green and blue color scheme that the team had used for two years, in favor of white, gold, and red, the same colors the Flames used.
-The hawk head silhouette inside a circle remained as the team's logo, albeit simplified.
+While a new arena was being constructed, the team spent its first four seasons playing at Alexander Memorial Coliseum on the campus of Georgia Tech, winning their first division title in the 1969–70 season with a record in the Western Division.
+Cousins' firm soon developed the Omni Coliseum, a 16,500-seat arena in downtown Atlanta, for the Hawks and the NHL's expansion Atlanta Flames ice hockey franchise, which opened for the 1972–73 season as the first phase of a massive sports, office, hotel, and retail complex, most of which is now the CNN Center.
+The team would also unite its color scheme with that of the Flames, replacing a transitional two-season green and blue color scheme in favor of white, gold, and red.
+A simplified version of the team's logo was also introduced, retaining the hawk head silhouette inside a circle.

 The years after the move showcased a talented Hawks team, including Pete Maravich and Lou Hudson.
 However, after this period of success, the team experienced some years of rebuilding.
 Despite appearing to be moving in the right direction when they ended up with the first and third picks overall in the 1975 NBA draft, the players selected with those two picks, David Thompson of North Carolina State and Marvin Webster of Morgan State, both signed with the Denver Nuggets of the American Basketball Association (ABA) and never played for the Hawks.